Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Item

 Every Barbarian wears a _Tribal Marking_ that keeps them rooted and reminds them of who they are fighting for.
-This Tribal Marking is commonly a sacred tattoo, branding, or carving etched directly into their skin.
+This class item is commonly a sacred tattoo, branding, or carving etched directly into their skin.

 | Level | Tribal Marking Effect |
 | ----- | --------------------- |